-The FIS existed as a semi-autonomous body until 1988 when, due to the Civil Service Reorganization Act No. 43, FIS lost its autonomy.
+- The Federal Education Quality Assurance Service existed as a semi-autonomous body until 1988 when, due to the Civil Service Reorganization Act No. 43, Federal Education Quality Assurance Service lost its autonomy.

-Obtain information on problems and difficulties of teachers and Institutions and proffer practical solutions to them.
+- Obtain information on problems and difficulties of teachers and institutions and proffer practical solutions to them.

 NATIONAL QUALITY ASSURANCE GOALS

 Develop and improve effective internal and external mechanisms to enhance learners’ achievement that satisfy the needs of stakeholders, accountable to the public and meet global challenges.

 FUNCTIONS OF FEQAS

 The Department translated the policy goals into the following mandates:

 - Undertake regular evaluation of all schools in the country below the tertiary level to ensure effective and comprehensive implementation of curriculum and pedagogy standards through: